Hanro50/MSMC/README.md

 ```
 ### MSCallBack

 An exposed version of the function that gets called when this library has found a login code.
-You can use this for custom setups where you do not want to use premade functions provided by the library for yout stuff.
+You can use this for custom setups where you do not want to use premade functions provided by the library for yout stuff.<br>
 code => The code gotten from a successful login <br>
 MStoken => The MS token object <br>
 callback => The callback that is fired on a successful login.
 It contains a mojang access token and a user profile<br>